About Hashhog

 What each node implements

-Every implementation covers 20+ BIPs and a comprehensive feature checklist: wire serialization, cryptographic primitives (SHA-256, RIPEMD-160, secp256k1, Schnorr), a complete script interpreter (including SegWit v0 and v1/taproot), P2P networking with BIP324 encrypted v2 transport, full block validation, UTXO set management, header-first sync, initial block download, mempool with fee estimation, a Bitcoin Core-compatible JSON-RPC server, HD wallet support with PSBT, mining/block template generation, script test vector validation, and mainnet sync.
+Every implementation covers 30+ BIPs and a comprehensive feature checklist: wire serialization, cryptographic primitives (SHA-256, RIPEMD-160, secp256k1, Schnorr), a complete script interpreter (including SegWit v0 and v1/taproot), P2P networking with BIP324 encrypted v2 transport, full block validation, UTXO set management, header-first sync, initial block download, mempool with fee estimation, a Bitcoin Core-compatible JSON-RPC server, HD wallet support (BIP-32 / BIP-39 / BIP-44 / BIP-86) with PSBT, taproot key-path signing in 8 of 10 implementations and full tapscript signing in the flagship, mining/block template generation, script test vector validation, and mainnet sync.

 Current status